SAP-samples/teched2023-XP270/exercises/ex3/README.md

 11. Navigate  to the alert and select Actions --> Confirm Alert .
 <br>![](/exercises/ex3/images/005.png)
 ## Exercise 3.3 Configure the automatic triggering of the operation flow
-You don't want to trigger the oepration flow manually whenver the alert occurs so you configure the automated triggering.
+You don't want to trigger the operation flow manually whenever the alert occurs so you configure the automated triggering of oepration flows from the corresponding monitoring event "High Disk Utilization".
-12. Logon to SAP Cloud ALM
+12. Logon to SAP Cloud ALM.
 13. Select Health Monitoring.
 14. Select Configuration.
 15. Select Edit.
 16. Select Service Name “XP270-XXX”.
 Please replace the **XXX** with your assigned number.
 17. Select metric type “Disk utilization” and reduce the yellow threshold to 40% to ensure that the threshold is breached earlier.
 <br>![](/exercises/ex3/images/010.png)
 18. Select events.